JacobJinwonLee/SampleAssetAllocation/README.md

 - Ray Dalio's All Seasons
 - Yale (David Swensen) Portfolio
 - Endowment Index by ETF
+- New All Seasons (all seasons without nominal bond)

 ## List of Asset Allocation Strategy (Tactical)